haotianchen03-ops/Yolov3_Selenium/README.md

 # Slide CAPTCHA Recognition with Deep Learning

 This project uses a YOLOv3-based deep learning model to detect the gap position in slide CAPTCHA images.
-It is modified based on:[https://github.com/eriklindernoren/PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)
+It is modified based on : [https://github.com/eriklindernoren/PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)

 With only a few hundred labeled gap images, you can train a high-accuracy detection model.
 Example result: